 The Digital Barn achieved its goals, it was created out of love (it was 100% non-profit), it engaged a community, it helped digital enthusiasts get together with digital sector experts, and it inspired a great deal of fantastic talented people, some of whom have gone on to do amazing things (and if you are one of those people, please tell us your story in the comments).

-The Digital Barn inspired nobody more than Kimb and I. Our company grew out of the Digital Barn (but that epic journey is a story in its own right).
+The Digital Barn inspired nobody more than Kimb and I. The company we formed together grew out of the Digital Barn (but that epic journey is a story in its own right).

-At Make Do, embracing and growing the digital community is at the heart of our organisation, we love events, and although the Digital Barn has ceased its memory lives on through our ventures such as Front End North, WordCamp Sheffield, and the monthly WordPress Sheffield meetup (to name but a few).
+At Make Do, embracing and growing the digital community is at the heart of the organisation, they love events, and although the Digital Barn has ceased its memory lives on through our ventures such as Front End North, WordCamp Sheffield, and the monthly WordPress Sheffield meet-up (to name but a few).
 Not to mention all the other events that we are sponsors for.